-Research Method

-This study used the systematic literature review method.
-The literature study method consists of collecting library data, reading, taking notes, and managing research materials (Zed, 2014).
-Cooper states that research with a literature study approach includes reviews, summaries, and author opinions obtained from collecting related data/information in previous studies.
+Research Method The approach used in this study is a literature study approach or literature review.
+Cooper (Egitia, 2021) states that research with a literature study approach is in the form of reviews, summaries, and author opinions obtained from collecting related data/information in previous studies.
 By using a literature study, it is expected to be able to examine the data more deeply and find out the level of professionalism of mathematics and science teachers during the covid-19 pandemic.

-Research activities were carried out by collecting information and data with the help of various materials in the library, such as reference books, similar previous research results, articles, notes, and multiple journals related to the problem to be solved.
-Researchers collected data by conducting searches from websites, books, and articles in Scopus-indexed international journals.
-The technique used by researchers in analyzing the data was using the content analysis method.
+This study aimed to determine and analyze the professional identity and competence of Mathematics and Science teachers during the post-COVID-19 pandemic.
+Research activities are carried out by collecting information and data with the help of various materials in the library, such as reference books, similar previous research results, articles, notes, and multiple journals related to the problem to be solved.
+Researchers collected data by conducting searches from websites, books, and articles in online journals.
+The technique used by researchers in analyzing the data is using the content analysis method.
 The research design is given in the following figure.